-6.5.7.
-Members shall be entitled to receive certificates evidencing their shareholdings.
-Each certificate shall bear:

-6.5.7.1. the name of the cooperative,

-6.5.7.2. the number of the shares,

-6.5.7.3. the par value, and

-6.5.7.4. a manual or facsimile signature of the President of the Board of Directors.
-Each certificate shall also contain statements to the effect that:

-6.5.7.5. it may only be issued to or held by people admitted to membership in the cooperative in accordance with the bylaws,

-6.5.7.6. it is transferable only to the cooperative,

-6.5.7.7. it is subject to recall and redemption by the cooperative, and

-6.5.7.8.
-The cooperative may issue a replacement certificate for any certificate alleged to have been lost, stolen, or destroyed upon receipt of an affidavit acceptable to the cooperative.

-6.5.8.
+Certificates *SECTION REMOVED*

+Redemption

 Capital stock shall be redeemed:

-6.5.8.1. upon request of a member, but Class A stock shall only be redeemed following voluntary termination of membership in accordance with these bylaws or under other compelling circumstances approved by the Board of Directors;
+upon request of a Member; provided that Class A stock shall only be redeemed following voluntary termination of membership in accordance with these Bylaws or under other compelling circumstances as approved by the Board;

-6.5.8.2. upon filing of a bankruptcy petition by or against a member, to the extent of amounts due and payable to the cooperative; or,
+upon filing of a bankruptcy petition by or against a Member, to the extent of amounts due and payable to the Cooperative; or,

-6.5.8.3. upon recall by the Board of Directors.
-Capital stock shall be redeemed at par value, in such amounts and at such times as is determined by the Board of Directors, and may be reduced by a reasonable processing fee.
+upon recall by the Board.
+Capital stock shall be redeemed at par value, in such amounts and at such times as is determined by the Board and may be reduced by a reasonable processing fee.

-6.5.8.4.
-No redemption shall be made when, in the opinion of the Board of Directors, such payment would impair the solvency of the cooperative.
+No redemption shall be made when, in the opinion of the Board, such payment would impair the solvency of the Cooperative.

+PATRONAGE DIVIDENDS

-6.6.
-Distribution of Member Income
+Distribution of Member-Owner Income

-6.6.1.
-The cooperative may allocate and distribute patronage refunds of its net member income to its members in the manner set forth in this article.
-In determining amounts distributable to members:
+The Cooperative may allocate and distribute patronage refunds of its net Member-Owner income to its Member-Owners in the manner set forth in this article.
+In determining amounts distributable to Member-Owners:

-6.6.1.1.
-The operating income of the cooperative derived from the excess or deficit of revenues over costs and operating expenses shall first be determined in accordance with generally accepted accounting principles.
+The operating income of the Cooperative derived from the excess or deficit of revenues over costs and operating expenses shall first be determined in accordance with generally accepted accounting principles.

-6.6.1.2.
-Such operating income shall then be reduced by amounts not attributable to business done with members and by other adjustments as required under federal tax laws pertaining to cooperatives.
+Such operating income shall then be reduced by amounts not attributable to business done with Member-Owners and by other adjustments as required under federal tax laws pertaining to cooperatives.

-6.6.1.3.
-The resulting member income may be further reduced by amounts to be used as an educational fund in teaching or promoting cooperative organization or principles provided that such amounts, with the above reductions, shall not exceed five percent of operating income.
+The resulting member income may be further reduced by amounts to be used as an educational fund in teaching or promoting cooperative organization or principles provided that such amounts, with the above reductions, shall not exceed five (5) percent of operating income.

-6.6.1.4.
-Member income may also be reduced by reasonable reserves for unforeseen purposes.
+Member-Owner income may also be reduced for the establishment or replenishment of reasonable reserves for unforeseen purposes.

+Net Member-Owner Income

-6.6.2.
-Net member income, as so determined, shall be allocated to members in proportion which their patronage as members bears to the total of all member patronage during the fiscal year.
-Patronage shall refer to goods and services purchased through the cooperative and shall be measured in dollars.
-Any allocations of such a nominal pages 9-10 amount as not to justify the expenses of distribution may, as determined by the Board of Directors, be omitted from the patronage dividend allocation.
+Net Member-Owner income, as so determined, shall be allocated to Member-Owners in proportion which their patronage as Member-Owners bears to the total of all member patronage during the fiscal year.
+Patronage shall refer to goods and services purchased through the Cooperative and shall be measured in dollars.
+Any allocations of such a nominal amount as not to justify the expenses of distribution may, as determined by the Board, be omitted from the patronage dividend allocation.

+Patronage Refunds

-6.6.3.
-Patronage refunds shall be evidenced by written notices of allocation delivered to recipient members within eight months and fifteen days following the close of the fiscal year.
+Patronage refunds shall be evidenced by written notices of allocation delivered to recipient Member-Owners within eight (8) months and fifteen (15) days following the close of the fiscal year of the Cooperative.